 When present, the URI field references an object manager that exports one or more of the standard SFA interfaces.
 For example, a component record might point to a Component Manager that implements the Slice and Management interfaces defined in 6.2 and 6.3, respectively, while a slice record might point to an agent that assists users in creating and controlling their slices, although users are allowed to implement this functionality without the assistance of some external agent.
-We sometimes call such an agent a slice manger.
+We sometimes call such an agent a slice manager.

 The SA, MA, and Slice record types include references to (GIDs for) one or more User records.
 They are denoted PI, Owner, Operator, and Researcher, respectively.
 These labels signify the role the user(s) affiliated with that entity plays, but these labels are descriptive only.
-What really matters is the set of rights encoded in the credentials granted to various users, as described in Section 5.4, and further elaborated in Section 7.
+What really matters is the set of rights encoded in the credentials granted to various users.